Great Northern Railway (Ireland): Nationalisation and division

 A combination of the increasing road competition facing all railways and a change in patterns of economic activity caused by the partition reduced the GNRI's prosperity.
 The company modernised and reduced its costs by introducing modern diesel multiple units on an increasing number of services in the 1940s and 1950s and by making Dublin–Belfast expresses non-stop from 1947.
 In Dundalk at the GNRI works, the railway engineers developed railbuses for use on sections of the rural network.

 Nevertheless, by 1947 the GNRI had ceased to be profitable and in late 1950, the situation had become so bad that the company's shareholders authorised the board to close the entire railway.
 This forced the Irish and Northern Irish governments into action and they soon started negotiating a buy-out.
 An agreement was reached for a purchase price of £4.5 million (split evenly between the two governments) as well as the financing of all debt incurred before the deal was finalised.
 This happened on 1 September 1953 after the passage of legislation in both jurisdictions.
 The new entity was named the Great Northern Railway Board (GNRB) and was run jointly, with half of the board's 10 members appointed by each government.

 The new Board's main task was to improve the finances of the railway.
-The first step was to replace the outdated and warn-out rolling stock.
+The first step was to replace the outdated and worn-out rolling stock.
 An order for railcars was soon placed, however an order for diesel locomotives was never sanctioned by the governments, leading to increasing frustration from the Board as the matter dragged out.
+A railcar maintenance depot was opened in Fairview in 1958 to service the new fleet.

 The other key step was to close uneconomic lines, so on 1 May 1955 all services were ended on the Scarva–Banbridge, Banbridge–Castlewellen and Goraghwood–Markethill lines.
 Additionally, passenger services were ended on the Cookstown branch on 16 January 1956 and on 30 April of the same year, the Knockmore Junction–Banbridge line was closed.